No-one9/No-one9/README.md

 ---

 ## 🔥 What I’m Working On
-🔹 **PDFQuery** – A generative AI chat bot whiich answers questions based on the pdf files you upload.
+🔹 **PDFQuery** – A generative AI chat bot which answers questions based on the pdf files you upload.

 🔹 **Job Search Tool** – Focused on **entry-level & new grad** positions

 ---